Quick overview

 The most common types of benefits

-There are a variety of benefits.
-They can be in material form, in the form of a superior service or in monetary form.
+There are many types of benefits.
+They can be in tangible form, in the form of extra service or in monetary form.
 The most typical employee benefits include:

 Meals

 Meal allowances are one of the most common benefits in the Czech Republic.
 They can take several forms.
-Some employers have cafeterias within their company where they pay for all or part of their employees’ lunches.
+Some employers have cafeterias within their company where they pay for their employees’ lunches or part of it.
 In some companies, however, you may also find canteens that are available to employees all day and offer free breakfast, snacks, coffee and desserts in addition to lunch.
 However, this is a rarity that you will rarely encounter, for example in IT companies that are generally known for their extensive benefits.

 Employer contribution to pension or life savings